shane0/shane0.github.io/docs/dysfunction.md

 - Government: Governments may face language barriers when communicating with citizens who speak different languages, which can lead to misunderstandings and decreased trust in government institutions.
 - Legal: Legal professionals may face language barriers when dealing with clients who do not speak the same language as them, which can make it difficult to provide effective representation.
 - Tourism: Tourism can create language barriers when tourists visit countries where they do not speak the language, making it difficult to communicate with locals and navigate the local culture.
-- Technology: The rise of global technology companies has created language barriers in the workplace, as companies may have employees from different countries who do not speak the same language.
+- Technology: The rise of global technology companies has created language barriers in the workplace, as companies may have a person from different countries who do not speak the same language.

 > Language barrier symptoms